drts01/presentation--ci-cd-101/slides/079-demo.md

 ```

 <aside class="notes">
-* Anyone w/ the private key will be able to make modifications to the repo, so we encrypt it to protect it.
+Anyone w/ the private key will be able to make modifications to the repo<br />so we encrypt it to protect it.

 * --decrypt-to = output to default key file for ssh
 * --add = adds the command to decrypt the private key file to travis.yml.